 Reimagine and develop new ways of presenting programmes and opportunities, to maximise reach and access to audiences in metro, regional and remote areas, and beyond to Australia through livestreaming capacity.

-From young and emerging graduates, and artists whose diverse practices include traditional genres to cross-art form collaborations, experimental or performance based work, to literature and music: the Old Customs House has been a hot house of talent.
+You will be located at our headquarters at Old Customs House, an iconic heritage-listed building in the heart of Fremantle, which is also home to 25 visual artists studios and the Atrium Gallery.
+From young and emerging graduates, and artists whose diverse practices include traditional genres to cross-art form collaborations, experimental or performance-based work, to literature and music: the Old Customs House is a hot house of talent.
 This role provides the opportunity to be at the centre of a thriving creative hub.